httptoolkit/brotli-wasm/README.md

 console.log(output) // Prints 'some input'
 ```

+Note that `TransformStream` has become available in all browsers as of mid-2022. https://caniuse.com/mdn-api_transformstream

 ## Alternatives

 There's a few other packages that do similar things, but I found they were all unusable and/or unmaintained: